tsmoo/HackTheBox/Beep/WriteUp_Beep.md

 #### SSH - Port 22

-We have just one user : admin, so let's try to connect with 'root' user :
+We have just one user : admin, so let's try to connect with `root` user :

 ```
 ssh root@10.10.10.7